gt-webdev/meeting-sept-4/linux.md

 Installing RVM
 --------------

 Make sure you have the ``build-essential`` package installed so you have access to the necessary gcc compilers to install ruby.
 Additionally, you should make sure you have ``zlib`` installed or you might get errors while trying to install gems.
-(Ask Jarvis about this)
+You can install it by typing ``sudo apt-get install zlib1g-dev`` into your terminal.

 After you download and install, you'll need to install RVM.
 Open up terminal and copy/paste this line into it